Family music making music with a carrot….

 I am lost and unexpectedly challenged

 To be honest I’m a bit out of my depth.
 I’m something of a secret musician myself, I can read music and find my way around a musical score but I feel totally lost here.
 I was warned on the plane over that conditions in Iceland may be a little different to what I’m used to, but I didn’t think it applied to everything.
 And I certainly didn’t expect to be challenged like this in what was billed as an hour of contemporary music for curious kids, part of the Reykjavik Children’s Culture Festival.
 But it’s me that’s ended up feeling curious.
 I came expecting to listen, relax and be entertained but instead am questioning my understanding of what counts as an instrument and indeed, what music is.
 Does a group of musicians scratching sandpaper and blowing bubbles into plastic cups while the audience crunches carrots count as a musical performance?
+Is a carrot instrument actually an instrument?

 The kids love this strange Icelandic music group